-If you are going out in the market to get a new gaming monitor for yourself, you will be bewildered by the numerous options that are available to the consumers right now.
+If you are going out in the market, because of darmowe gry hazardowe, or to get a new gaming monitor for yourself, you will be bewildered by the numerous options that are available to the consumers right now.
 We have seen huge advancement in the screen technology in past few years resulting into better screens, displays, refresh rate and other what not.

 Earlier, higher refresh rate and better coloring were features that were possessed by high-end gaming screens.
 However, after the introduction of 120Hz panels, the mainstream monitor market got flooded with them coming from various brands and from various parts of the world.
 Well, most of the customers are unaware of what actually 120Hz, 144hz, 240 Hz, or 60Hz mean.
 But we would like to tell you that, it is one of the most important factors to keep in mind while purchasing a screen or monitor for an outstanding gaming experience.

 You must have seen 120Hz, or 240Hz written on specification plate and might have interlinked it with something related to performance.
 But is it not the same.
 The frequency basically tells you the refresh rate of the screen.
 The refresh rate is the number of time your display actually refreshes the data it is displaying on its screen per second.
 You see the movement because of the difference in the image output of the screen, it is because it happens so fast, you don’t see the screen flickering.

 Most of the gamers or consumers confuse refresh rate with the frame rate.
 But both of them are different.
 The refresh rate is the capability of a monitor while frame rate depends on the game or the software which is sending the data to the monitor to project.

 Having more of refresh rate than frame rate is good, as you monitor will be able to handle the data it is receiving at the fast rate.
 However, the having more frame rate than refresh rate could be a problem, as your monitor fails to render the data at the same rate at which it is being sent by the program.
 This may cause stuttering or flickering during gaming.